-A person with the gift of interpreting tongues (1 Corinthians 12:30) could understand what a tongues-speaker was saying even though he did not know the language that was being spoken.
+A person with the gift of interpreting tongues (1 Corinthians 12:30) could understand what a tongues-speaker was saying even though he did not know the language being spoken.
 The tongues interpreter would then communicate the message of the tongues speaker to everyone else, so all could understand.
 “For this reason anyone who speaks in a tongue should pray that he may interpret what he says” (1 Corinthians 14:13).
 Paul’s conclusion regarding tongues that were not interpreted is powerful: “But in the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue” (1 Corinthians 14:19).

 At the same time, if the gift of speaking in tongues were active in the church today, it would be performed in agreement with Scripture.
 It would be a real and intelligible language (1 Corinthians 14:10).
 It would be for the purpose of communicating God’s Word with a person of another language (Acts 2:6–12).
-It would be in agreement with the command God gave through the apostle Paul, “If anyone speaks in a tongue, two—or at the most three—should speak, one at a time, and someone must interpret.
+It would be exercised in the church in agreement with the command God gave through Paul, “If anyone speaks in a tongue, two—or at the most three—should speak, one at a time, and someone must interpret.
 If there is no interpreter, the speaker should keep quiet in the church and speak to himself and God” (1 Corinthians 14:27–28).
 It would also be in accordance with 1 Corinthians 14:33, “For God is not the author of confusion, but of peace, as in all churches of the saints.”

-God most definitely can give a person the gift of speaking in tongues to enable him or her to communicate with a person who speaks another language.
+God can definitely give a person the gift of speaking in tongues to enable him or her to communicate with a person who speaks another language.
 The Holy Spirit is sovereign in the dispersion of the spiritual gifts (1 Corinthians 12:11).
-Just imagine how much more productive missionaries could be if they did not have to go to language school, and were instantly able to speak to people in their own language.
+Just imagine how much more productive missionaries could be if they did not have to go to language school and were instantly able to speak to people in their own language.
 However, God does not seem to be doing this.
 Tongues does not seem to occur today in the manner it did in the New Testament, despite the fact that it would be immensely useful.
-The vast majority of believers who claim to practice the gift of speaking in tongues do not do so in agreement with the Scriptures mentioned above.
+The majority of believers who claim to practice the gift of speaking in tongues do not do so in agreement with the Scriptures mentioned above.
 These facts lead to the conclusion that the gift of tongues has ceased or is at least a rarity in God’s plan for the church today.